 To honor our school-wide efforts to encourage good nutrition, a salad bar is available for all students.
-Milk is included with hot lunch, but if a student brings cold lunch milk is available for \$.50.
+Milk is provided with hot lunch, but extra juice and milk are available for \$.50

 If a child chooses to bring a cold lunch, please make it a healthy lunch.
-Students should not bring special drinks such as coffee, energy drinks, or soft drinks to school.
+A milk can be purchased for \$.50.
+Parents should not deliver fast food products and/or soft drinks to your child.
 These items send a message that is contrary to the health education we are doing in the classroom and do not meet standards mandated by the Federal School Lunch Program.

+Lunchroom

-- Lunchroom: All students eating in the lunchroom must comply with the rules set up by those in charge.
-Table manners and other etiquette will be encouraged. - Children with food allergies must notify the classroom teacher and school principal. - Please remember, due to the variety of personal tastes, it is impossible to satisfy every child every day.
-Therefore, parents should assist school personnel by advising their children on the subject of making good choices and not wasting food. - Monthly menus will be posted on the school website, Family Portal, and sent home with your child.
+All students eating in the lunchroom must comply with the rules set up by those in charge.
+Table manners and other etiquette will be encouraged.

+Children with food allergies must notify the classroom teacher and school principal.
+Please remember, due to the variety of personal tastes, it is impossible to satisfy every child every day.
+Therefore, parents should assist school personnel by advising their children on the subject of making good choices and not wasting food.

+Monthly menus will be posted on the RenWeb website